This is how luxury fashion and homewares brand Toast supports Yorkshire farmers and manufacturers

-Fashion and homewares brand Toast and the Yorkshire mills that help make its luxury sweaters
+Fashion and homewares brand Toast and the Yorkshire mills that help make its luxury knitwear

 Toast, as visitors to the beautiful Harrogate and York stores will know, is a luxury fashion and homewares brand that takes care to showcase its collections in an immersive and striking way.